 What causes these symptoms of depression?
 Changes in the brain have an effect on many of the body's systems.
 For example, abnormal functioning of brain messengers (neurotransmitters) such as serotonin can alter your pain threshold.
 This means you become more sensitive to pain, especially back pain.
 Serotonin also affects sleep and lowers sex drive -- nearly half of everybody with depression has problems with sex.

 Unfortunately, individuals with depression, as well as their families and health care professionals, often overlook the physical signs and symptoms of depression.
 In one case, researchers found that sleep troubles, fatigue, and worries about health are reliable indicators of depression in older adults.
 But, they found, these signs are routinely and incorrectly dismissed as a natural part of aging.

 Depression Increases Your Risk of Physical Illness

 Depression increases your risk of a number of diseases and other conditions by, for example, increasing levels of stress hormones such as cortisol or adrenaline.

 Depression can affect the immune system, making it harder for your body to fight infection.
-Some vaccinations, such as the shingles vaccine, may even be less effective in people with depression.
+Some vaccinations, such as the shingles vaccine, may even be less effective in older adults with depression.